-Alzheimer’s disease and related dementias can be a prolonged illness requiring ongoing caregiver education and support.
+Alzheimer’s disease and other dementias can be a prolonged illness requiring ongoing caregiver education and support.
 Talking about concerns can help family members and the person with disease meet the challenges of caregiving today, while planning for changes tomorrow.

 Care Consultation is a service to assist the person with disease and their families/care partner in planning for and dealing with all aspects of the illness experience.
 This program is available to families at all points in the disease process, from a new diagnosis to late stage.
 Components of care consultation include: assessment of needs, assistance with planning and problem solving, the development of a verbal or written action/care plan and provision of support.
 These services are provided by a licensed social worker.